LED Light Therapy and Arthritic Pain: What You Should Know

 The most common types of arthritis are osteoarthritis and rheumatoid arthritis.
 Osteoarthritis causes cartilage — the hard, slippery tissue that covers the ends of bones where they form a joint — to break down.
 Rheumatoid arthritis is a disease in which the immune system attacks the joints, beginning with the lining of joints.”

-Symptoms can include pain, inflammation, stiffness, redness, and decreased range of motion.
+Symptoms of both osteoarthritis and rheumatoid arthritis can include pain, inflammation, stiffness, redness, and decreased range of motion.
 Those suffering might notice a tightness or redness of the skin around the effected joints.
 And both forms of arthritis cause damage in different ways.

 Impact on Quality of Life